open-mmlab/mmpretrain/docs/en/user_guides/dataset_prepare.md

 ### Subfolder Format

-Re-organize the dataset as below:
+We have provided a sample, which you can download and extract from this [link](https://download.openmmlab.com/mmpretrain/datasets/imagenet_1k.zip).
+The directory structure of the dataset should be as below:

 ```text
 data/imagenet/